mahehu/TUT-live-age-estimator/README.md

 The functionality of the system is described in our paper:

-Janne Tommola, Pedram Ghazi, Bishwo Adhikari, Heikki Huttunen, "Real Time System for Facial Analysis," Submitted to EUVIP2018. [ [arXiv link](https://arxiv.org/abs/1809.05474]) ]
+Janne Tommola, Pedram Ghazi, Bishwo Adhikari, Heikki Huttunen, "[Real Time System for Facial Analysis](https://arxiv.org/abs/1809.05474)," Submitted to EUVIP2018.

 If you use our work for research purposes, consider citing the above work.